Research

 Exercise Recommendation and Student Learning Modeling

-Drawing from neuroscience and cognitive psychology, I am developing a system that helps learners choose high-impact practice activities and tracks how their understanding evolves over time.
-This work combines insights from memory, attention, and metacognition to create adaptive learning models that strengthen long-term retention and conceptual integration.
-The goal is to make the science of learning tangible for both students and educators.
+Drawing from neuroscience, cognitive psychology, and modern machine learning, I am developing systems that help learners choose high-impact practice activities and track how their understanding evolves over time.
+This work combines insights from memory, attention, and metacognition with computational student modeling to support adaptive practice, durable retention, and conceptual integration.
+A central goal is to make learning dynamics legible to both students and educators—turning abstract learning science into concrete feedback, targeted practice, and interpretable trajectories of growth.

 Automated Short-Answer Grading and Learning-Outcomes Analysis

-Using large language models and natural language processing, I build tools that analyze short-answer responses, assess conceptual understanding, and support evidence-based instruction.
-Each system is grounded in clear rubrics and transparency checks, ensuring that AI feedback remains interpretable, fair, and pedagogically sound.
-The focus is not on automation for its own sake, but on deepening reflection and closing the loop between learning objectives and outcomes.
+Using large language models and natural language processing, I build tools that analyze short-answer responses, assess conceptual understanding, and support evidence-based instruction at scale.
+These systems are grounded in explicit rubrics, structured criteria, and transparency checks, with an emphasis on reliability across prompts, graders, and contexts.
+The focus is not automation for its own sake, but closing the loop between learning objectives, assessment evidence, and feedback that is actionable, fair, and pedagogically aligned.
+This work was recently published in the New England Journal of Medicine: AI

 Flipped-Classroom Chatbot Support

-I am developing a conversational AI assistant that supports flipped-classroom environments.
-The chatbot engages students before class, prompting reflection on readings and identifying areas of uncertainty.
-Instructors receive summaries of key themes and misconceptions, enabling them to tailor class time toward synthesis and reasoning.
-The aim is to make pre-class preparation more interactive and inclusive while giving educators insight into the evolving thought processes of their learners.
+I am developing a conversational AI assistant that supports flipped-classroom environments by engaging students before class, prompting reflection on readings, and surfacing areas of uncertainty.
+Instructors receive structured summaries of themes, misconceptions, and points of confusion, enabling them to shape class time toward synthesis, reasoning, and higher-order application.
+The aim is to make preparation more interactive and inclusive while giving educators visibility into how student thinking is forming—without replacing the human judgment that good teaching depends on.

 Faculty Support for Learning-Focused Syllabus Design

 Faculty play a central role in shaping how AI enters the classroom.
-I am building a toolkit that helps instructors design courses, assessments, and feedback strategies grounded in cognitive science and data-informed rubrics.
-This initiative focuses on responsible and accessible AI integration, supporting instructors who wish to bring evidence-based methods into their teaching without needing to become technical specialists.
+I am building a toolkit that helps instructors design courses, assessments, and feedback strategies grounded in cognitive science and clear, data-informed rubrics.
+This initiative focuses on responsible and accessible AI integration: supporting instructors who want to use AI to strengthen alignment between goals, activities, and assessment, without requiring them to become technical specialists.
+The objective is to lower the barrier to rigorous course design while preserving nuance, autonomy, and accountability.

 Health and Imaging AI

 Alongside my educational work, I continue research in biomedical imaging and clinical risk modeling.
-My doctoral research in Medical Biophysics at the University of Toronto focused on AI for breast MRI interpretation and risk prediction, integrating imaging and text data to capture subtle markers of disease.
-I have also worked on explainable segmentation, language understanding in radiology reports, and mixed-effects modeling to quantify variability in imaging biomarkers.
-These experiences inform my educational research—reminding me that transparency, fairness, and interpretability are vital whether the data represent patients or students.
+My doctoral research in Medical Biophysics at the University of Toronto focused on AI for breast MRI interpretation and risk prediction, integrating imaging and text data to capture subtle markers of disease and quantify longitudinal change.
+I have also worked on explainable segmentation, language understanding in radiology reports, and statistical modeling to characterize variability in imaging biomarkers.
+These experiences continue to shape my approach to educational AI—reinforcing that transparency, robustness, and fairness are essential whether the data represent patients or students, and that evaluation must be tied to real decisions and real consequences.

 Overarching Themes